Get insider access

 XGIMI AURA

-The Hisense PX1-PRO is better than the XGIMI AURA.
+The Hisense PX1-PRO is a bit better than the XGIMI AURA.
 The Hisense is a bit more colorful due to its wider color gamut and is much more color-accurate both prior and after calibration.
 However, the XGIMI has better contrast and looks better in a dark room.

 Epson Home Cinema 3800